 Learning Environment

 Each class has a focal point that reflects the liturgical season.
 A working wall also echoes the current season and Come and See topic.
-The children plan and lead class worship every week and have their own class prayer book.
-Our RE Ambassador recently worked with the RE lead to look at the school environment and how it support pupils’ spiritual mission and understanding This resulted in planned changes to the environment, including prayer areas, and the purchase of new resources.
-A prayer intentions postbox was set up for pupils to place their own intentions that are shared each Monday
+The children plan and lead class ‘Celebration of the Word’ every week and have their own class prayer book.
+Our RE Ambassadors recently worked with the RE lead to look at the school environment and how it support pupils’ spiritual mission and understanding.
+This resulted in planned changes to the environment, including prayer areas, and the purchase of new resources.
+A prayer intentions postbox was set up for pupils to place their own intentions that are shared each Monday.

 Engagement with parents

-Parents are actively encouraged to attend all meetings as part of the First Holy Communion programme, and are also invited to attend a special Faith in Action liturgy, where they can celebrate the journey of their children.
-Parents are also invited to year group Liturgies or Masses during the year, whilst all whole school Masses in Church are very well attended
+Parents are actively encouraged to attend all meetings as part of the First Holy Communion programme, and are also invited to attend a special Faith in Action ‘Celebration of the Word’, where they can celebrate the journey of their children.
+Parents are invited to year group Liturgies or Masses during the year, whilst all whole school Masses in Church are very well attended.
+The parish Wednesday Mass is attended by a different class every week.

 Information about Advent and Lent, including calendars of worship, are shared with all parents.
 Advent and Lenten bags, which include resources to inform parents, are shared with each family.
 Reception parents receive a ‘prayer set’ in the first week of their child entering our school.
 The parish bulletin is electronically shared with parents on a weekly basis.